 Mike has a bachelor’s degree in business administration with an emphasis in HR management from the University of Wisconsin-Platteville and a master’s in human resources and labor relations from the University of Wisconsin-Milwaukee.

 Director of Enterprise Services

 Dana Reed is the budget manager for the District.
 Her responsibilities include annual budgeting, accounting, payroll, risk management, procurement and oversight of the information and technology group.

 Dana previously worked for 20 years in state government in the areas of budget, strategic planning, policy development and project management.

 She received a bachelor’s degree from the University of Wisconsin-Madison and a Lean Six Sigma Black Belt from Waukesha County Technical College.

 Amanda Wegner brings nearly 25 years of experience in marketing and communications to the District.
 From her start in her hometown newsroom in high school, she has held a number of roles across the private, nonprofit and public sectors and ran a communications consulting business.

 She spent seven years leading communications at Clean Wisconsin, an environmental nonprofit dedicated to clean water, clean energy and climate change advocacy.
 Prior to the District, she led digital marketing efforts at Wisconsin Economic Development Corporation.

-Amanda has a bachelor’s degree in English from the University of Wisconsin-Madison and is completing her MBA at University of Wisconsin-Whitewater.
+Amanda has a bachelor’s degree in English from the University of Wisconsin-Madison and completed her MBA at University of Wisconsin-Whitewater.